fcayci/stm32f4-c-template/README.md

 # stm32f4-c-template

 C template for an Cortex-M4 based board.
-This project is just a template to show the necessary steps for blinking an LED on an ARM CM4-based board.
+This project is just a template to show the necessary steps for blinking an LED on an ARM Cortex M4-based board.
 It is intended to be used for educational purposes.

 It only includes structs for `GPIO` and `RCC` peripherals for the STM32F4 chip.
 Other peripherals are not added.